INN/docs/how-we-work/meetings.md

 <a id="staff-meeting"></a>
 ### Bi-weekly All INN Staff Meeting

--  Every other Monday at 4 PM ET via Google Hangout (link in the shared Google Calendar invite)
+-  Every other Monday at 4 PM ET via Zoom (link in the shared Google Calendar invite)
 -  Usually takes about an hour
 -  Mandatory for all full-time INN staff.
 Hourly staff and contractors may attend in some cases, but typically won't need to.
 Your supervisor will let you know if your attendance is required.
 -  Team leader will report for the entire team but may in some cases ask other team members to report on and/or provide more specifics for projects they're working on.